starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Tuples
 ------

 A tuple is a finite, ordered, unchangeable list of elements.
-They are represented as a comma-separated list of elements enclosed by parentheses (e.g., ``(3, x)``).
+It is represented as a comma-separated list of elements enclosed by parentheses (e.g., ``(3, x)``).
 Their elements may be of any combination of valid :ref:`types <syntax_type>`.
-A tuple that contains only one element must be defined in one of the two following ways: the element is a named tuple or with a trailing comma.
+A tuple that contains only one element must be defined in one of the two following ways: the element is a named tuple or has a trailing comma.
 When a tuple is passed as an argument, the type of each element may be specified on a per-element basis (e.g., ``my_tuple : (felt, felt, MyStruct)``).
 Tuple values may be accessed with a zero-based index in brackets ``[index]``, including access to nested tuple elements as shown below.